-Currently, Khorasheh is the curator of New Water Culture, the Curator/Program Director of The Kau Academy, the Curator and Director at Khorasheh + Grunert, Co-Founder and Director of Signs and Symbols Collective, and is Director of Exhibitor Relations of the NEWD Art Show in New York.
+Currently, Khorasheh is the curator of New Water Culture; the Curator/Program Director of The Kau Academy; the Curator and Director at Khorasheh + Grunert; Co-Founder, Director, and Curator of Signs and Symbols Collective; and is Director of Exhibitor Relations of the NEWD Art Show in New York.

 mitrakhorasheh [at] gmail [dot] com